Penningtons Manches Cooper LLP

 Is there a requirement to notify the supervisory authority / regulator?

-No, a notification to the ICO before executing processing activities is not generally necessary.
+No, a notification to the IC before carrying out processing activities is not generally necessary.

-However, if a Data Protection Impact Assessment (DPIA) is carried out that identifies a high risk and you cannot do anything to reduce it, prior consultation with the ICO is required under UK GDPR.
-An organisation cannot go ahead with the processing in these circumstances until it has consulted the ICO.
+However, if a Data Protection Impact Assessment (DPIA) is carried out that identifies a high risk and you cannot do anything to reduce it, prior consultation with the IC is required under UK GDPR.
+An organisation cannot go ahead with the processing in these circumstances until it has consulted the IC.

 The focus is on the 'residual risk' after taking any mitigating measures.
 If the DPIA identified a high risk but steps have been taken to reduce the risk so it is no longer high, it is not necessary to consult.